LawnchairLauncher/lawnicons/README.md

 ### Icons
 You can add the missing icons if they are of high quality.
 To help with requests, please prioritize popular, widely-installed (5M+) apps.
 Following the guidelines is essensial.
 Add no more than 5 icons at a time to avoid unnecessary rework.
 > [!NOTE]
-> Each icon approved on the first try fulfills [a simple community request](https://lawnicons-requests.vercel.app/?filters=easy).
+> Each icon approved and merged on the first try fulfills [a simple community request](https://lawnicons-requests.vercel.app/?filters=easy).

 ### Development
 You can help with issues.
 Please refer to our guidelines.